juhasev/sample-ninja-help/edit-project-links-exit-links.md

 ### Example A (SHA-1 Full URL or SHA-256 Full URL)

-Choose one of these methods if adding hashing the first time.
+Choose one of these methods if adding hashing for the first time.
 These are by far the simplest to implement while being secure.

 Returning to **SampleNinja** as completed